asadrehman123/asadrehman123/README.md

 - 👋 Hi, I’m @asadrehman123
 - 👀 I’m interested in all the fields where Mathematics is used.
-- 🌱 I’m currently done my Bachelor's in Mathematics and also experties in Programming Language like python.
+- 🌱 I’m currently done my Bachelor's in Mathematics and also experties in Programming Language like python and MATLAB.
   - 📫 Reach me by Email: rehmanasad630@gmail.com
 - ⚡ Fun fact: love to play cricket and love to make food.